 A Level entry requirements

-To study A Levels you need a minimum of five GCSEs at grade 4-9/A*-C or above including English Language.
-If you do not gain a grade 4/C or higher in GCSE Maths you will have to study GCSE Maths alongside your A Levels.
+To study A Levels you need a minimum of five GCSEs at grade 4-9 or above including English Language.
+If you do not gain a grade 4 or higher in GCSE Maths you will have to study GCSE Maths alongside your A Levels.

 There are additional entry requirements for some subjects which are set out below.
 If these prevent you from studying a subject that is central to your progression plans after A Level, we will help you explore alternative routes.
 (Each subject page also states the specific entry requirements.)